pretix/pretix-docs/docs/tutorial/event.md

 After clicking :btn:Continue:, we are now asked to provide a name and a short form for the event.
 We are going to create a simple example conference for this tutorial.
-Therefore, we will choose "Example Conference" for the "event name" field, and "tutcon27" for the "short form" field.
+Therefore, we will choose "Example Conference" for the "Event name" field, and "tutcon27" for the "short form" field.
 The short form is appended to the organizer's URL.
 In our case, this results in the following URL: [https://pretix.eu/tut/tutcon27](https://pretix.eu/tut/tutcon27).